bsanford/RBI2_Kernel/README.md

 	System is currently limited as the input parser is naive and currently only works for PINS 18,20 and 23.

-	Update 12/26/2016 - Currently working on getting interrupts working correctly and setting up the I2C HAL, want to add in a barometric/temperature sensor from ada fruit.
-Also need to build a structure to hold all current register values so they can be saved/restored.

 **Requirements:**
   >In order to build the system requires Cmake and the ARM-EABI-NONE GCC cross compiler I have been using CLION as an IDE which seems to work really well with the build system